-20.1 An employee shall be granted leave with full pay any time he/she is required to report for jury duty service, provided that the employee endorses all checks received from the court over to the City for those services.
+20.1 An employee shall be granted leave with full pay any time he/shethe employee is required to report for jury duty service, provided that the employee endorses all checks received from the court over to the City for those services.

-20.2 If an employee serving on jury duty is excused, dismissed, or not selected, he/she shall report for his/her regular work assignment.
+20.2 If an employee serving on jury duty is excused, dismissed, or not selected, he/shethe employee shall report for his/hertheir regular work assignment.